salimuddin07/AIO-converter/README.md

 A comprehensive, modern media conversion platform featuring both **web application** and **desktop app** capabilities.
 Built with Node.js, React, and Electron with professional-grade architecture, properly named services, and **all libraries fully tested and working**.

+## 🔧 **LATEST UPDATE: Complete Electron Integration Fixed (October 29, 2025)**
+✅ Fixed issue where ALL backend functions were trying to use HTTP instead of Electron IPC
+✅ Desktop app now correctly processes all media locally without requiring backend server
+✅ Added progress bars and status indicators to split tools (video & GIF)
+✅ Added 6 missing tools to navigation (Video to GIF, APNG, AVIF, JXL, Optimizer, and more)
+✅ All 15+ conversion tools fully functional in native Electron window
+✅ Preview and download buttons working for all tools
+📖 See [ALL_FIXES_COMPLETE.md](ALL_FIXES_COMPLETE.md) for quick summary
+📖 See [COMPLETE_ELECTRON_FIX.md](COMPLETE_ELECTRON_FIX.md) for full technical details

 ## ✅ **Current Status: FULLY OPERATIONAL DUAL-MODE PLATFORM**

 ### 🖥️ **Desktop Application (Electron)**